luoshuaiqing/JoinMe/README.md

 ![post job](screenshots/post_job.png)

 ![chatting](screenshots/chatting.png)
-(The photos can also be seen in [ScreenShots](screenshots) folder.
+                    (The photos can also be seen in [ScreenShots](screenshots) folder)

+## About the website ##
+Please use the following ways to test my project:

+accounts to test my project or feel free to sign up yourself.
+(The verification code is joinmeus and is already prefilled in the signup page)

 Please checkout *www.joinme.us* for more details.

-Please use the following accounts to test my project or feel free to sign up yourself.
-(The verification code is joinmeus and is already prefilled in the signup page)

 For signup page, I have already prefilled in some information to save you some time.
 Whatever information I didnot fill in is expected to really show up on some pages, so please fill them up yourself.